 Potential owners would be better served by investing their resources in vehicles that have undergone proper engineering and testing processes, rather than being swayed by marketing spectacles that bear little relation to practical automotive functionality.
 Selling a giant stainless steel diaper made by Tesla isn’t helping anyone, as its buyers should be spending their time and money in therapy instead.

 Sales of the Cybertruck are becoming evidence of a mental health crisis in America, rising to a national security issue.
-We test vulnerabilities in other areas, so show the below Elon Musk email to people you care about and see if they are prone to become victims to a criminal scam:
+We test for vulnerabilities in other areas, so as a simple test in this domain please show the below Elon Musk email to people you care about.
+See who is prone to become victims to a criminal scam:

 LEGO and soda cans.
 I’m surprised he didn’t mention fruit cups.